 Photographer Vincent-Natasha Gay started work on “This Is Trans” in February, initially intending to document “what it truly means to be trans,” they said.
 But as the months progressed, the photo series started to take on a greater weight as the political right turned trans individuals into targets, passing restrictive legislation and stoking fears that have driven anti-trans violence to record highs in America.

-But which opens at Stonewall , isn’t a political statement.
+But “This Is Trans,” which opens at Stonewall on Saturday, Nov.
+19, isn’t a political statement.
 Rather, it’s a human one, Gay lovingly capturing the images of 74 transgender individuals from across the United States.

-“It really is just to show that, whether you’re cisgender or transgender, Republican or Democrat, Christian or Atheist, it doesn’t matter,” Gay said of the exhibit, which takes place at the tail end of Transgender Awareness Week and the day before Sunday’s .
+“It really is just to show that, whether you’re cisgender or transgender, Republican or Democrat, Christian or Atheist, it doesn’t matter,” Gay said of the exhibit, which takes place at the tail end of Transgender Awareness Week and the day before Sunday’s Transgender Day of Remembrance.
 “We’re all humans and should treat each other as humans."

 "The narrative of attacking the trans community and the LGBTQ+ community…" they continued, briefly trailing off.
 "The whole idea that we’re trying to convert people is completely false.
 We’re letting people express who they really are.
 Our only agenda is that we want to live as our authentic selves.”